 It may sound like a planned path, but believe me it wasn’t.
 It was an up-hill battle to figure out how to change next.

-So, this is what product/market fit is all about , it’s a mystery with no certain solution.
+So, this is what finding product-market fit is all about , it’s solving a mystery with no certain solution.
 If you do manage to solve it, you’re rewarded with the ultimate product appreciation: people who are willing to pay to use it.